vuyisile/vuyisile.github.io/_posts/2017-11-15-solution-to-smallest-common-multiple.md

 ---
 # Solution to Smallest Common Multiple.

-Flash back from lastime, when I had a tough time solving this problem, because finding a common multiple between the minimum number and the maximum number was difficult considering I had to consider the fact that the multiple should also be common to all sequential numbers in the range between these parameters.
+Just a reminder, lastime I had a tough time solving this problem, because finding a common multiple between the minimum number and the maximum number was difficult considering I had to consider the fact that the multiple should also be common to all sequential numbers in the range between these parameters.
 This is continuing from where I left.

 ## Re-checking the rules of this problem.